uber-research/intrinsic-dimension/README.md

 ## Measuring the Intrinsic Dimension of Objective Landscapes

-This repository contains source code necessary to reproduce the results presented in the ICLR 2018 paper [Measuring the Intrinsic Dimension of Objective Landscapes](https://arxiv.org/abs/1804.08838):
+This repository contains source code necessary to reproduce the results presented in the paper [Measuring the Intrinsic Dimension of Objective Landscapes](https://arxiv.org/abs/1804.08838) (ICLR 2018):

 ```
 @inproceedings{li_id_2018_ICLR